PedroCristo/portfolio_project_1/README.md

 # Introduction
 Project milestone 1 for Code Institute Full-stack development program: HTML/CSS Essentials

 This project is a Front End website for a Travel Company.
 Regardless of their industry,  a business’ online presence can have a massive impact on its success.
 The main purpose of this website is to show the users the company, promote their brand to new clients and to display package holidays.
-The website is interactive and user friendly allowing the user to interact with the company through a contact form and social media channels.
+The website is interactive and user-friendly allowing the user to interact with the company through a contact form and social media channels.

 [Live Project Here](https://pedrocristo.github.io/portfolio_project_1/index.html)